aospapp/aosp/compatibility/cdd/9_security-model/9_9_full-disk-encryption.md

    *   [C-1-10] MUST be unique and distinct, in other words no user's CE or DE key matches any other user's CE or DE keys.

+   *    [C-1-11] MUST use the mandatorily supported ciphers, key lengths and modes by default.

 *    SHOULD make preloaded essential apps (e.g. Alarm, Phone, Messenger) Direct Boot aware.
-*    MAY support alternative ciphers, key lengths and modes for file content and file name encryption, but MUST use the mandatorily supported ciphers, key lengths and modes by default.
+*    MAY support alternative ciphers, key lengths and modes for file content and file name encryption.

 The upstream Android Open Source project provides a preferred implementation of this feature based on the Linux kernel ext4 encryption feature.